FL0WL0W/EFIGenie/README.md

 # EFIGenie

 An open source engine management.
-It uses a taskmanager and is coded in a service oriented architecture.
+It uses a taskmanager and is coded in a operation oriented architecture.

-The target microcontroller at the moment is the cheap but powerful STM32F103C8 but any microcontroller can be ported by creating just 4 services, AnalogService, DigitalService, PwmService, TimerService.
-Looking at porting to a couple other STM32 platforms.
+The target microcontroller at the moment are he cheap but powerful STM32 line of processors but any microcontroller can be ported by creating just 4 services, AnalogService, DigitalService, PwmService, TimerService that can be found in the https://github.com/FL0WL0W/EmbeddedIOServices repository.
 A large benefit to this architecture is that new sensors/abilities/features/etc. can be added very easily and can be chosen between the old and new through the configs. which means decoders can be changed, sensors added or removed, features added or removed. all without having to recompile.
 There are also some wrapper classes where things like two step rev limiters can be implemented or tri-step or even quad-step. still have a list of things to complete but i am at a state where i am testing the ecu.

 ## Features
 * Customizable(size and limits) 3D Fuel and Ignition Maps (Speed Density)
 * Unlimited cylinder sequential injection and ignition (Depends on hardware)
-  * Stm32Devboard - 8 cylinder sequential (10, 12, 14, 16 wasted spark/banked injection)
+  * Stm32Devboard - 8 cylinder sequential fuel and ignition (10, 12, 14, 16 wasted spark/banked injection)
 * Flexible Crank Cam Decoder
       * GM 24x (Cam + Crank, Crank Only, or Cam only)
+      * Configurable Missing Tooth Decoder
       * --More to come
 * Injector Flow Rate and Dead Time
-* Vehicle Speed Sensor
 * Firmware features
   * Unit Tests to ensure everything works
   * Operation Architecture